"If you want to send a message, use Western Union."

 NUMB3RS suffered from this with the eco-storyline and the minority-treatment arc at the end of last season.
 Nothing like a good Green Aesop to pull the handbrake on a perfectly decent whodunit.

-In fairness to the writers, this was during a period where just about allPrime Time tv shows had some awkward and obvious addition of greenness to it; being uber earth friendly was like the chickenpox for all the major networks.
+In fairness to the writers, this was during a period where just about allPrime Time tv shows had some awkward and obvious addition of greenness to it; being uber earth-friendly was like the chickenpox for all the major networks, with many of the networks forcing the green line on the people who made their shows.

 Also in line with the trope, at many various points the main characters talk about what they're doing to be eco-friendly, up to and including building a windmill in the backyard for power and including a filter-collector for rainwater.